iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  A "string" data type encoding binary data representing the Peripheral's 6-octet Identity Address.
+>  A string data type encoding a sequence of octets representing the Peripheral's 6-octet Identity Address.

 TLV-Length:

->  6 octets
+>  8 octets

 ### BLE-Keying-Material.Central-IA